ibanknatoPrad/emuDownloadCenter-wiki/Help-collecting.md

 Also Emulators builders/programmers are welcome to share their latest version!, they can publish the new emulator to the EDC platform!
 ***
 ### Some advantages using EDC are:
-- Everyone can help collecting and building EDC further!, it's al public
+- Everyone can help collecting and building EDC further!, it's al public!

-- No Banners or any commercial defacing on the site.
+- No Banners or any commercial defacing on the site!

-- No bandwith(costs)
+- No bandwith(costs) and more speed!

-- No file deposit site's or any dead links
+- No pesky file deposit site's or any broken links!

 - etc...